-The complete online version of the program can be found under the name: grades.py:
+A complete version of this program can be found in UNIX under /home/231/examples/files/grades.py:

 ''' inputFileName = raw_input ("Enter name of input file: ") inputFile = open (inputFileName, "r") print "Opening file", inputFileName, " for reading."

 While we haven't read past the end of the file continue reading from

 it.

 for line in inputFile:

 print line